-Section 2.4 How to get care from out-of-network providers
+Section 2.4 How to get care from out-of-network providers ------------- --- --

-As a member of our plan you can only seek care from out-of-network providers if any of these situations apply to you:
+As a member of our plan, you can only seek care from out-of-network providers if any of these situations apply to you:

 - If you need medical care that Medicare requires our plan to cover and the providers in our network cannot provide this care, you can get this care from an out-of-network provider.
 Prior Authorization from the plan must be obtained prior to seeking care.
-Your network PCP will contact us to receive authorization for you to seek care from an out-of- network provider. - You need emergency care or urgently needed care. - You receive kidney dialysis services at a Medicare-certified dialysis center.
+Your network PCP will contact us to receive authorization for you to seek care from an out-of- network provider. - You need emergency care or urgently needed care. - You receive kidney dialysis at a Medicare-certified dialysis center while traveling outside the plan's service area and are not able to access a contracted dialysis provider.